MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 # Set up the Quantum Development Kit extension

-In this article, you learn how to install the Quantum Development Kit (QDK) extension for Visual Studio Code and add support for Python, Jupyter Notebooks, and the Azure CLI.
+In this article, you learn how to install the Azure Quantum Development Kit (QDK) extension for Visual Studio Code and add support for Python, Jupyter Notebooks, and the Azure CLI.

 ## Prerequisites